Skip to content

 Game Warden in Washington — 2026 Career Guide

 Game wardens in Washington are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the Washington Department of Fish and Wildlife, Enforcement Program.
 Washington is the third-highest-paying state for game wardens at $82,320 mean annual wage.
-Game wardens in Washington earn a mean annual wage of $82,320 ($39.58/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $21,940 above the national median of $60,380 — a 36% premium for Washington wardens.
-The BLS counts 100 fish and game wardens employed in Washington.
+BLS OEWS May 2023 puts Washington game-warden pay at a $82,320 mean annual wage ($39.58/hour) for SOC 33-3031 — $21,940 above the $60,380 national midpoint, a 36% premium, across 100 employed wardens.
+Fieldwork in Washington centers on Puget Sound marine and Cascade-range enforcement at the nation's third-highest pay ($82,320).

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the Washington Department of Fish and Wildlife, Enforcement Program.
 This is career information — verify current standards with the agency before applying.

 Washington Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-Washington wardens rank among the higher-paying states for this profession.
+Washington wardens rank above the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens